-Defamation is a spoken, written or published untrue statement that damages one’s reputation.
+Defamation is a spoken, written, or published untrue statement that damages one’s reputation.
 Defamation of character happens when something untrue and damaging is presented as a fact to someone else.
-In general, defamatory statement:
+In general, defamatory statements:

 In addition to the requirement to show damages for slander, other essential elements of defamation are listed below:

 Another key part of the defamation case is that the parties made false statements for a certain purpose.
 The statement must be made in the knowledge that it is untrue or disregard the facts.
 In general, it is easier for an ordinary citizen to prove defamation than a public figure since a higher standard would apply.
 The standard is whether or not reasonable persons in society think or opine that the words or statements have defamed the victim.